top of page

 she/her

 Lori Bammesberger’s celebrated career conducting choirs, teaching voice lessons and leading workshops, as well as performing in operas, choirs and classical concert works, spans 30 years and several states, including Colorado, California and Texas.
 Originally from Colorado Springs, Lori earned a bachelor’s degree in music education from Angelo State University in San Angelo, Texas and a Master’s in Voice Performance and Opera from the University of North Texas in Denton, Texas.
 Returning to her hometown after graduate school, Lori operated a thriving private voice studio, performed regularly with the Colorado Vocal Arts Ensemble and many other local community music groups, and served on the staff of the Colorado Springs Children’s Chorale as conductor of various ensembles and vocal coach for the entire organization for nearly 20 years.
 Under her direction, the Pikes Peak Singers became known not only for their musical excellence, but also for their warm, clear vocal tone and visual expression of the text, along with a deep, sincere connection with audiences.
 Lori served two terms as the Children’s Choir Repertoire & Standards Chair for the Colorado chapter of the American Choral Directors Association (ACDA).
 From 2017 to 2020, Lori worked with the Cantabile Youth Singers of Silicon Valley in Los Altos, California as Associate Conductor and Musicianship Curriculum Director.
 Under her guidance, Lori’s ensembles travelled to New York City and Hawaii for choral festivals, and many of her singers were accepted into honor choirs at state, regional and national ACDA conferences.
-At home in Briargate, Lori and her partner, Carol, love spending time with their three fur-babies, Sophie, Nugget and Noodle, and are thrilled to have welcomed two beautiful granddaughters into their family this year.
+At home in Briargate, Lori and her partner, Carol, love spending time with their four grandchildren and fur babies Nugget and Noodle.

 Prelude Conductor